Geeks in Phoenix

 How to change the Virtual Memory in Windows 11

 The Virtual Memory settings are located inside of the Advanced system settings.
-We can get there from the About sub-menu of the System category inside of the Settings app.
+We can get there from the About sub-menu of the System category inside the Settings app.
 There are several ways to get there.

 1. Left-click on the Start Windows logo key button to bring up the Start menu.